Orkney Church Records

 The IGI includes all the OPR births/baptisms and marriages for Orkney parishes.

-It can be accessed online free of charge at the Scots Origins website.
+It can be accessed online free of charge.

 Most LDS centres also have microfiche copies of the indexes to civil registrations of births and marriages for the period 1855-1875 and for the year 1881.